remonalbear/Computer-Vision/Task3/README.md

 ## Harris Operator
 we implement a code for using harris operator to extract the features from images.
 Here an image of cat we use as a sample to test our implementaion.

 ![Main oriantation](screenshots/cat_rotate.jpeg)

-then after applying the harris operator the output will be
+then after applying the harris operator the output will be:

 ![Main oriantation](screenshots/catHarris.png)